platformsh/platformsh-docs/sites/friday/src/get-started/here/make-changes.md

 Upsun allows you to make changes to your project and test them on a preview environment before introducing them to Production.

-In your project, the `main` branch (or `master` if you change it during project creation) always represents the production environment.
+In your project, the default branch (e.g. `main`, `master`, whichever chosen during project creation) always represents the production environment.
 Other branches are for developing new features, fixing bugs, or updating the infrastructure.

 To make changes to your project, follow these steps: